 It is advisable to unhook the propane tank in a ventilated area and also travel with it in a well-ventilated vehicle.

-When it is time to refill propane gas in my propane tank?
+When it is time to refill the propane gas in my propane tank?

 Removing the propane tank from the grill is a simple thing to do.
 While removing the tank you just need to be extra careful because propane is a flammable gas.
 Before the unhooking don’t forget to turn off the grill and the valve of the tank.